kissmetrics/km-support/_posts/2012-10-19-tracking-email.md

 The server-side code for doing this might look like:

+{% highlight ruby %}
 KM.identify('john@smith.com')
 KM.record('Received Email', {'Email Content Received' => 'Welcome Email'})
 # Like any other property, "Email Content Received" is optional, so include more properties if you want to use them.
+{% endhighlight %}

 Notice we're identifying the recipients by their email address.
 You can use any other unique identifier here, but it's very important to use a consistent ID when tracking Views and Clickthroughs, and activity beyond email interaction.